Selection and deselection in MultiSelect

 Get selected value

-Get the selected value of the MultiSelect component in the ValueChange event using the MultiSelectChangeEventArgs.Value property.
+Get the selected values of the MultiSelect component in the ValueChange event by using the MultiSelectChangeEventArgs.Value property.

 @using Syncfusion.Blazor.DropDowns